repetier/Repetier-Firmware/README.txt

 This firmware is a nearly complete rewrite of the sprinter firmware by kliment (https://github.com/kliment/Sprinter) which based on Tonokip RepRap firmware rewrite based off of Hydra-mmm firmware.
+Some ideas were also taken from Teacup, Grbl and Marlin.
 While I changed nearly all parts, I kept the sprinter logic as far intact as possible.
-As a result, all boards with at least 32kB RAM working with Sprinter should work with this firmware.
+As a result, all boards with at least 64kB RAM working with Sprinter should work with this firmware.
 This includes Saguino/GEN 6/Mega/RAMPS Boards.

 You may ask, why did I rewrite a functioning firmware.
 First, let me say, there